 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 With more and more countries dropping all their COVID-19 regulations and quarantine restrictions, international travel will continue to ramp up.
 Unfortunately, this also means long lines at airports are back.

 An extended wait at security can throw a wrench into your travel plans, particularly if you’re running late for your flight.
 Thankfully, if you have the right travel credit card, you can jump the line at no cost to you.
 These cards will cover your application costs to TSA PreCheck, Global Entry or Clear, so low-risk Americans can receive expedited security clearance.

-- 10 miles per dollar on hotels and rental cars when booking via Capital One Travel
+- 10X miles on hotels and rental cars when booking via Capital One Travel

 - 10,000 bonus miles every account anniversary (worth $100 when redeemed for travel)

 - Lacks any non-travel benefits, unlike some other premium cards

 Who should apply: The Venture X is a great choice for frequent travelers, thanks to its abundant perks, high rewards and generous welcome bonus.
 Anyone who’s curious about luxury travel cards but isn’t quite ready to commit to even higher annual fees (like $550 on the Chase Sapphire Reserve card) can take a stab with this card.

 Who should skip: If you don’t travel quite enough to warrant the $395 annual fee, there are other travel cards that offer statement credit for Global Entry or TSA PreCheck but at a lower cost.